coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 This page guides you through the process of integrating your Self-Managed GitLab with CodeRabbit.

 To initiate the integration, we require specific information.
-This is essential for the initial setup of our CodeRabbit user and the creation of the CodeRabbit application within your domain.
+This is essential for the initial setup of CodeRabbit within your domain.
 Once this setup is complete, you can log in directly using the OAuth2 flow.

 ### **Step 1: Getting Started**